Women for Conservation empowers and partners with women around the globe to protect endangered wildlife and their habitats.

-Importantly, the organization economically empowered women by encouraging them to establish eco-friendly microenterprises that produced wildlife-friendly artisan crafts for sale, which helped to steer families away from earning a living through destructive practices such as illegal logging, ranching, and hunting.
+Importantly, the organization strategized to economically empower women by encouraging them to establish eco-friendly microenterprises that produced wildlife-friendly artisan crafts for sale, which helped to steer families away from earning a living through destructive practices such as logging, ranching, hunting, and coca production.
 The pilot program was made possible with support from American Bird Conservancy and Audubon Naturalist Society; it has trained women from five villages to sustainably use natural resources for the development of several products, such as creating elegant jewelry from seeds and tagua nuts (otherwise known as “vegetable ivory”).
 The finished products are displayed and sold at shops in Colombia located at the previously mentioned nature reserves.
 Funds from sales are used to pay a fair wage to women participating in the program.

 We empower women and girls to lead in the field of conservation by providing them with environmental education, resources to implement projects, and access to a network of professional scientists and advisers.